 Follow the Baylor Community Gardens on Instagram @baylorcommunitygarden and @baylor_ehum.

-- Regular Volunteering: Saturdays 9-10 AM help us tend the gardens to keep them healthy
+- Regular Volunteering: Saturdays 9-10 AM both gardens.
+Help us tend the gardens to keep them healthy!

 - If you are an individual volunteering outside of a group, you do not need to apply to volunteer.
 You can simply show up during volunteer hours.